ShoGinn/ShoGinn/README.md

 If you'd like to get in touch, start a [Discussion](https://github.com/ShoGinn/ShoGinn/discussions).
 I'm always happy to chat with other technology enthusiasts and discuss new ideas.

-## Clever Links

-In my free time, I enjoy exploring new topics and learning about different areas of technology.
-You can check out my [Wiki](https://github.com/ShoGinn/shoginn.github.io/wiki) for some of my favorite resources and links.

 ## My Certifications

 I'm proud to have earned several certifications demonstrating my expertise in various technology areas.
 Here are a few of my most recent certifications: